awilliams/gecko/README.md

 # Gecko

-Ruby gem for working with Geckoboard's Push API
+Ruby gem for working with Geckoboard's Push API.
+Uses Faraday for HTTP and designed for use with EventMachine and callbacks

 http://docs.geckoboard.com/custom-widgets/